 Just think about it for a minute.
 How much can a spreadsheet offer you in terms of information?

-And is the time spent on filling up a spreadsheet or color-coding the information justified?
+And is the time spent on filling up a spreadsheet or colour-coding the information justified?

 A spreadsheet can give you information.